Interest rate stays at 5%: what does it mean for you?

 The highest-paying savings accounts

-• 7% AER current account from Santander (limited to £4,000 deposit and has monthly fee)
+• 6% AER current account from Santander (limited to £4,000 deposit and has monthly fee)

-• 5.2% AER easy access from Cahoot (limited to £3,000)
+• 5% AER easy access from Cahoot (limited to £3,000)

 Read more about these and the other best savings accounts in our best buys guide

-How it impacts your mortgage
+How the base rate impacts your mortgage

-If you’re already on a fixed-rate mortgage (which most people are) nothing will change – for now.
-Despite the pause this time, there’s still a big shock coming for those on a fixed term deal that’s due to end soon, or those looking for their first mortgage – deals will still going to be high compared to recent history.
+And despite the cut last month, there’s still a big shock coming for those on a fixed term deal that’s due to end soon, or those looking for their first mortgage – deals will be much more expensive compared to recent history.

-Better still is to speak with a mortgage broker who can advise on different strategies – though since no one knows what will happen this still won’t guarantee any savings.
+It’s always worth speaking with a mortgage broker who can advise on different strategies – though since no one knows what will happen this still won’t guarantee any savings.

 And anyone who is really struggling to make their repayments, it’s important to talk to your lender to see if anything can be worked out – though bear in mind missing payments can impact your credit report.